kjkostlan/reclur/README.md

-# 99% pure, functional, immutable clojure editor #

-Reclur is functional from the ground up and employs several unique UI design principles.

-**Persistent Data Structures:** Mutation is only at the top level or for entities that live outside the app state (files, logging, reloading namespaces).
-The vast majority of functions are vanilla clojure.
-Of course, some functions use local atoms or java arrays internally which isn't meaningfully "mutation".

-**Hand-rolled GUI:** The entire GUI is vanilla clojure, drawn on a single JPanel.
-The only interaction with java is receiving events, file I/O, and rendering graphics.

-**Clojurized:** Java events such as mousePressed are immediately converted into clojure maps.
-After that, any function that processes these events is blissfully unaware that Java even exists.
-Similarly, rendering shapes and text start out as clojure up until the point it gets rendered to java's Graphics2D.
+# Reclur

+**Reclur** is a Clojure editor with a highly custom UI.
+It has some of the standard features one would expect in an IDE along with these more unique aspects:

+## The most of space

+Since when did GUI's have to be so *clumsy*?

 **Large virtual desktop:** Set up many workspaces and pan/zoom your view between them.
 Move, copy and paste windows or even whole workspaces at once.
+Combine or release windows from tabs at-will.

-**No wasted real-estate:** Line-numbers, scollbars, titlebars, and more take up little space.
-Windows are slightly transparent which allows getting a sense of what is underneath (hotkey to toggle which is on top) but still shows the top one clearly.
-Note: scrollbars cannot be dragged, but we use mouse-wheel acceleration to move quickly.
+**No wasted real-estate:** Scroll bars take up two pixels.
+Line numbers are squeezed in and take little space.
+The title bar is minimal.
+Windows are slightly transparent which allows getting a sense of what is underneath while still showing the top one clearly.

+**Multiple views:** A single file can have multiple views open, editing one edits all in sync, code-folded or not.

+## The depths of Clojure

+Reclur is a very pure Clojure editor with little Java interop.

+**Hand-rolled GUI:** The entire GUI is vanilla Clojure drawn on a single JPanel.
+The only interaction with Java widgets is receiving events, file I/O, and rendering graphics.

+**Persistent Data Structures:** Mutation is only at the top level and bottom levels.
+At the bottom there is high-performance functions that use arrays internally.
+At the top there is a global app-state and external entities (files, logging, reloading namespaces).
+Everything else lives in the world of persistent data structures.

+**Leave Java first, enter last:** Java events such as awt.event.mousePressed are immediately converted into Clojure maps.
+Similarly, the graphics are stored as Clojure data structures up until the very last moment where they get rendered to java's Graphics2D.

+## Introspection

+Self-awareness is vital... for both human being or and computer programs!

 **Logging system:** Put loggers almost anywhere inside of functions to see what is going on.
-It's easy to add several logger-repls, or add a logger-repl that always points to the last codebox cursor-location you clicked.
+It's easy to add several logger-REPLs, or add a logger-REPL that always points to the last codebox cursor-location you clicked.

-**Browse large repl reports:** Have a complicated nested map?
-Click on the repl's output to zoom in.
-It can handle infinite data-structures like (range).
+**Browse large REPL reports:** Have a complicated nested map?
+Click on the REPL's output to zoom in.
+Complete with a "smart" pretty printer.
+Handles infinite data structures.

-**Multiple views:** A single file can have multiple views open, editing one edits all in sync, code-folded or not.

-## Currently in alpha ##

-We have left pre-alpha with the commit on 2021-Sept-17!

-This means that catastrophic bugs with crashing is fixed.
-Also, basic file-safety such as "really delete?" or "save changes?" is present, but no backups are autosaved so be careful.

-A few common features are still missing and minor bugs are fairly common, but we are at least *usable*.

-## How to install and use ##
+**Auto-update:** Automatically updates namespaces when saved.

+## Setup guide

 1. Install clojure and [leiningen](https://leiningen.org/).